 MAC 210 Mass Media and Society

 This course surveys the broad field of communications, touching upon history and theory as well as practice (economics of making money).
-This is a required general education course for Mass Communication students.
 Every semester.

 MAC 240 Reporting and Newswriting

 An introduction to journalism with emphasis on reporting and newswriting.
 Students will study the purpose of journalism and learn basic newswriting techniques.
 Fall.

 This course prepares students to edit their own copy as well as that written by others.
 Students will also write a variety of stories for print and broadcast.
 English grammar and the Associated Press Style Book will be emphasized.
 Spring.
 Prerequisite MAC 240.

 This course provides practice in gathering, writing, and reporting news for broadcast stations and online news outlets.
 WLCU-FM will be used as a laboratory experience.
 Emphasis is placed on beat assignment reporting, interviewing techniques and some specialized reporting.
 It is a laboratory class in which students report for the radio station and its online edition.
 Spring.
 Prerequisite MAC 175.

 MAC 300 Social Media

 This course introduces learners to social media as mass communication outlets through a theoretical view of the phenomenon and a practical approach that requires thinking critically about the appropriate use of such services and developing the necessary technology skills.
 Spring.